acsone/odoo-peppol-backport/account_peppol_backport/readme/DESCRIPTION.md

 - The flag `is_move_sent` is set when the Peppol status of an Invoice is set to `done` by the batch that updates the statuses.
 The upstream module does not handle the `is_move_sent` flag.
+- It can log the sent XML file in the chatter when a `account_peppol_backport.log_sent_xml` system parameter is set to a non empty value.